covidgraph/motherlode/README.md

 covidgraph.org is a project with the aim to build a knowledge graph around data concerning covid-19.
 For details go to https://covidgraph.org

-The graph is fed by many independet scripts or scripts that are building on each other (called **dataloaders** here)
+The graph is fed by many independent scripts or scripts that are building on each other (called **dataloaders** here)

 Motherlode helps to run these dataloaders in the correct sequence.